irinakaramyan/real-time-ai-fraud-detection-system/docs/system-architecture.md

 The AI Fraud Detection System is a web-based application designed to detect suspicious financial transactions using rule-based logic.
 The system follows a layered architecture to ensure separation of concerns, scalability, and maintainability.

+Machine Learning Component
+The backend includes a simple machine learning-inspired model that evaluates transaction risk based on input features.

 Architecture Style
 The system follows a three-layer architecture: